tago-io/tago-sdk-js/README.md

 ## License

-Tago lib client for Node.js is released under the [Apache-2.0 License](https://github.com/tago-io/tago-nodejs/blob/master/LICENSE.md).
+Tago SDK for JavaScript in the browser and Node.js is released under the [Apache-2.0 License](https://github.com/tago-io/tago-nodejs/blob/master/LICENSE.md).